Separation Anxiety (Homeland): Production

 The episode was directed by executive producer Lesli Linka Glatter and co-written by executive producer Chip Johannessen and co-executive producer Ted Mann, who joined the writing staff this season.

 Reception

 Reviews

 With 14 positive reviews out of 15, the episode received a rating of 93% with an average score of 8.2 out of 10 on the review aggregator Rotten Tomatoes, with the site's consensus stating "Homeland sets the table for a thrilling fifth season mired in real-world strife with 'Separation Anxiety', an episode showcasing both Carrie's strengths and flaws."

 Price Peterson of New York Magazine rated the episode 4 out of 5 stars, writing that the episode did well to establish Carrie Mathison's new life, adding that "Claire Danes's performance remains a TV marvel".
-IndieWire's Ben Travers gave the episode a B+ grade, saying that "writers Chip Johannessen and Ted Mann along with director Lesli Linka Glatter do a superb job of foreshadowing the fateful events to come and illustrating where Carrie's at both professionally and emotionally".
+IndieWire's Ben Travers gave the episode a B+ grade, saying that "writers Chip Johannessen and Ted Mann along with director Lesli Linka Glatter do a superb job of foreshadowing the fateful events to come and illustrating where Carrie is, both professionally and emotionally".